-You’ll also likely find Italy to be less expensive than other popular European destinations such as the UK or Scandinavia.
-On average you can expect a trip to Italy to cost €70-295 per person per day (around $74 to $310 USD).
+You’ll likely find Italy to be less expensive than many other European countries.
+On average, you can expect a trip to Italy to cost roughly €70-305 per person per day (around $74-321 USD).

-Accommodation Prices in Italy
+Accommodation Prices

 The most budget-friendly option for accommodation would be to get a dorm bed at a hostel.
 There is usually at least one hostel in most major Italian cities, however, the prices actually don’t really differ all that much depending on where you are.

 On the whole, you can expect the price of a bed in a hostel to start somewhere around €25-30 for the cheapest option.
-If you are in Venice or Rome, this might mean a bed in 15+ person dorm, but in smaller cities, you can expect to pay the same for a dorm with a smaller capacity.
+If you are in Venice or Rome, this might mean a bed in a 15+ person dorm, but in smaller cities, you can expect to pay the same for a dorm with a smaller capacity.

 Another fantastic budget option, especially for those travelling as a couple or with a friend, is to opt for a private room on Airbnb.